public-transport/transport-apis/readme.md

 For endpoints that assume times in requests to be in a specific local timezone, the `timezone` field should contain the [IANA timezone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) of the expected timezone.
-This timezone can also be applied by clients to times in results returned by the endpoint, particularly when the results are lacking explicit timezone information.
+This timezone can also be applied by clients to times in results returned by the endpoint, particularly when the results are lacking explicit timezone (offset) information.

 ### Coverage Information